Voyager Inconsistencies

 Millions of engineers in the Federation have been working in vain on the development of transwarp technology for at least a century.
 Yet, a small team of three, on a starship with limited resources that has gone astray in the Delta Quadrant and is frequently attacked, succeeds in doing exactly this in their spare time.
 They work out a theory, design and build a prototype in a matter of one month.
 Yes, and I am sure in the 21st century the first nuclear fusion reactor will be built by the crew of a submarine while on an extended underwater mission.
 Well, Tom mentions something that serves to justify why the transwarp drive is being built right here and now: "We discovered a new form of dilithium in the asteroid field we surveyed last month.
 It remains stable at a much higher warp frequency."
 However, it is nothing more than a myth (unfortunately a recurring one on Voyager) that it only needs enough power to achieve previously impossible speeds with the same basic hardware, like you could break the sound barrier with a VW Beetle if only you had the right fuel.

-Infinite speed - awfully fast
+Infinite speed - that's awfully fast!

 All official publications and even the episode itself unmistakably state that Warp 10 equals infinite speed and that, in one interpretation, "it means that you would occupy every point in the universe simultaneously".
 Any infinite figure is merely hypothetical and may be dealt with in a mathematical equation, but never as a measurable physical quantity.
 Infinite speed is definitely impossible to achieve - even for Q. The dialogues in "Threshold" confirm it's impossible, still Tom achieves the impossible.
-One could object that Tom does not go to infinite speed, but just beyond the measuring limit.
+One could object that Tom does not quite go to infinite speed, but just beyond the measuring limit.
 Yet, Tom states he has reached Warp 10, which we can expect to be backed by a measurement.
-Starfleet must be very accurate here, because there is a considerable (infinite!) difference between Warp 9.99999999 and Warp 10.
-Tom's "speedometer" may exceed its range of, let's say Warp 9.9999, but it would never say "Warp 10" or "infinite speed".
+Starfleet must be very accurate here, because there is a considerable (infinite!) difference between Warp 9.9999 and Warp 10.
+Tom's "speedometer" may exceed its range of, let's say Warp 9.9999, but if it is correct it must display "overflow" and not "infinite speed".
 It is also paradoxical how Tom, B'Elanna and Harry first explain to Neelix that Warp 10 is impossible, only to say they try it nonetheless, only to announce that Tom actually did reach Warp 10, only to wonder why he is gone from the sensors.
 This all doesn't fit together at all.

 Fasten your seatbelts

 If we nevertheless examine what would be necessary to reach Warp 10 in finite time, the acceleration would have to be infinite as well (with warp drive just as with any real technology).
-Infinite acceleration requires an infinite engine power output and, moreover, an infinitely strong IDF to keep the shuttle and passengers in one piece.
+Infinite acceleration requires an infinite engine power output and, moreover, an infinitely strong inertial dampers to keep the shuttle and passengers in one piece.

 The barrier - even more than infinite